emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Relevance-based search (full-text search)

 These functions are only available in the `WHERE` clause.
-For their descriptions and usage examples in SQL and PPL, see [Full-text search](https://opensearch.org/docs/latest/search-plugins/sql/full-text/).
+For their descriptions and usage examples in SQL and PPL, see [Full-text search](#full-text-search).

 ### Full-text search

 Use SQL commands for full-text search.
-The SQL plugin supports a subset of full-text queries available in Enegry Logserver.
+The SQL plugin supports a subset of full-text queries available in ITRS Log Analytics.

-To learn about full-text queries in Enegry Logserver, see [Full-text queries](https://opensearch.org/docs/latest/opensearch/query-dsl/full-text/index).

 #### Match